robinmartin/static-site-template/README.md

 # Static Site Template
-This project is a starter template for satic sites built using Jigsaw.
+This project is a starter template for static sites built using Jigsaw.

-It provides a template that is preconfigured to use bootstrap and vue.
+It provides a template that is preconfigured to use bootstrap4 and Vue2.

 ## Installation